Teaching Artists

 Bev Beck Glueckert

-Bev Beck Glueckert is an artist who lives and works in Missoula.
+Bev Beck Glueckert has been an art instructor and workshop facilitator for adults and children for over 30 years.
 Her work has been widely exhibited throughout Montana and the Northwest region, as well as nationally.
-Bev has served as an Adjunct Professor in Drawing and Printmaking at The University of Montana and The University of Great Falls and is also a member of SALTMINE artists group.
+Glueckert taught drawing and printmaking at University of Montana and University of Great Falls and is a member of the SALTMINE artists group.
+She earned her BA from the University of Idaho and her MFA in printmaking from the University of Montana.
+Glueckert lives and works in Missoula

 Jennifer Ogden

-Krissy Ramires
+Krissy Ramirez

-Born and raised in the border town of Douglas, AZ, Ramires discovered her enthusiasm for clay at Cochise College.
+Born and raised in the border town of Douglas, AZ, Ramirez discovered her enthusiasm for clay at Cochise College.
 She earned a BFA with an emphasis in ceramics from Western New Mexico University in 2017.
 After a 2-year artist-in-residence program at WNMU, she moved to Montana.
 During her time in Missoula, she has been part of the post-baccalaureate program at the University of Montana, co-founded and was a resident artist at Wildfire Ceramic Studio, and is currently making work in a new private space called Speakeasy Clay Studio.
-Ramires is a member of Missoula's BIPOC art collective, COHESION.
+Ramirez is a member of Missoula's BIPOC art collective, COHESION.

 Jolena Ryan